Long, Long Time (The Last of Us): Broadcast and ratings

 The episode aired on HBO on January 29, 2023.
 Annie Wersching, who portrayed Tess in the video game, died on the same day; the episode was altered several days later to add a dedication.
-The episode had 6.4 million viewers in the United States on its first night, including linear viewers and streams on HBO Max—an increase of 12 percent from the previous week and 37 percent from the premiere.
+The episode had 6.4 million viewers in the United States on its first night, including linear viewers and streams on HBO Max—an increase of 12% from the previous week and 37% from the premiere.
 On linear television, it had 747,000 viewers on its first night, with a 0.21 ratings share.

 Critical response

-On review aggregator Rotten Tomatoes, "Long, Long Time" has an approval rating of 98 percent based on 47 reviews, with an average rating of 9.9/10.
-The website's critical consensus said the episode "richly deepens" the show's story, "beautifully played by guest stars Nick Offerman and Murray Bartlett".
-Critics overwhelmingly considered the episode the season's best, and some named it among the greatest television episodes; The Hollywood Reporter's Daniel Fienberg felt it elevated the series to a new level, Empire's John Nugent called it "moving, surprisingly romantic, and one of the finest hours of television in recent memory", and The Guardian's Andy Welch described it as "absolutely magical television".
+On review aggregator Rotten Tomatoes, "Long, Long Time" has an approval rating of 98% based on 50 reviews, with an average rating of 9.9/10.
+The website's critical consensus said the episode "richly deepens" the show's story, "beautifully played" by Offerman and Bartlett.
+Critics overwhelmingly considered the episode the season's best, and some named it among the greatest television episodes in recent years; Rolling Stone ranked it the 50th best television episode in September 2024, with Chris Cruz calling it "a rare glimpse of an apocalypse that's more than just misery porn".
+The Hollywood Reporter's Daniel Fienberg felt it elevated the series to a new level.
+Empire's John Nugent named it "one of the finest hours of television in recent memory", and The Guardian's Andy Welch called it "absolutely magical television".
 CNN's Brian Lowry wrote the final shot "represented the perfect close to an almost-perfect hour of television".
-Some critics compared Bill and Frank's story to the opening sequence of Up (2009) for its ability to tell a simultaneously heartwarming and heartbreaking story within a limited time.
+Some critics compared Bill and Frank's story to the opening sequence of Up (2009) for its ability to tell a heartwarming and heartbreaking story in a limited time.

-Offerman and Bartlett's performances were highly praised; Complex's William Goodman described them as a "career-best" and Inverses Dais Johnston found them Emmy-worthy.
-TV Guide's Kat Moon similarly considered them deserving of Emmy nominations but felt Offerman's performance "demands special attention".
+Offerman and Bartlett's performances were highly praised; Complex's William Goodman described them as a "career-best" and TV Guide's Kat Moon considered them deserving of Emmy nominations but felt Offerman's performance "demands special attention".
 Regarding the recasting of Bill, The Guardian's Welch wrote "it's now hard to imagine anyone other than Offerman in that role".
 Reviewers lauded Offerman's ability to portray Bill's gentler side, and Bartlett's eager and charismatic attitude as Frank; TVLine named them the Performers of the Week.
 Den of Geek's Bernard Boo wrote their "performance as a pair is pitch-perfect", and Vulture's Keith Phipps praised their ability to convey emotions without dialogue.
 Conversely, Vulture's Jackson McHenry found Offerman and Bartlett were "stuck in wooden roles acting out maudlin dynamics".
-Pascal and Ramsey's performances were well received.
+Pedro Pascal and Bella Ramsey's performances as Joel and Ellie were well received.